mjt91/mjt91.github.io/_posts/2024-11-20-saturday-feast.md

 ## Slow Carb Rundown
 The slow carb diet made popular by Tim Ferriss, which propose simple rules that are hard to mess up.
 The idea being eating high volume food with low categories (spioler: high & good protein sources help a lot here).
-It also focusses on controlling blood sugar spikes.
+It also focusses on controlling blood sugar spikes (Insulin).
 Here are the rules:

 - **Avoid white carbs**: That means no bread, pasta, rice, potatoes or anything refined.
 This means legumes (beans, lentils) are your friend for carbs
 - **Same meals on a rotation**: Varities in your meals comes from swapping proteins and veggies.
 Sounds boring at first, but think of it: Your diet now also has the same meals but you do not think about it (for most people their breakfast is the same)